 REITs are like mutual funds for commercial real estate.
 They hold many properties, often in a single category type.

 This can be retail space, office buildings, large apartment complexes, industrial facilities, warehouse space, and many other variations.
 Some will even hold a mix of different property types.

 One of the big advantages of REITs is geographic diversification.
 A single REIT may hold properties in dozens of major markets around the country.

 That will provide some protection in case one region of the country experiences an economic downturn.
 Equity REITs have outperformed stocks by a margin of 12.87% to 11.64% between 1978 and 2016.

 But apart from the slightly higher performance, REITs represent a diversification away from an all-stock equity portfolio.
-And since REITs generate both dividend income and capital appreciation, they often outperform stocks during bear markets.
+And since REITs generate both dividend income and capital appreciation, they often outperform a bear stock market investing plan.